 Sardinian masks celebrate the men’s eternal struggle against mother nature.
 Dark and mysterious, during the carnival, people dressed in sheep fur use wooden masks and heavy cowbells tied on the back, which rhythmically ring: the dances-chase become liberating rites that celebrate the irony of human existence.

-In the agrarian society, the farmer loves the animals as they are representative of his livelihood.
+Sardinia’s Carnival celebrations want to revoke that the farmer loves the animals as they represent his livelihood in the agrarian society.
 However, at the same time, the animals are feared for their irrational fury and brutal instincts.

-The Sardina folk tales describe the symbiosis between man and animal: animals that become human or men who transform themselves, into beasts.
+The Sardinia folk stories describe the symbiosis between man and animal: animals that become human or men who transform themselves into beasts.

 In the silence of pastoral life becomes fear and wonder for a reality that emanates an uncontrollable supernatural force.
-The things of nature appear as the expression of a divine-demonic Power, which during the day acquires the appearance of real things or animals like the sun, the wind, the water, plants and beasts.
-All those elements that remain close to the man as tutelary spirits.
-In the darkness of the night, the tutelary minds become “animas malas”, and it is precisely the animal, so intruded and confused in the life of the farmer and herdsman, that it turns into a disturbing beast and the lowing of the ox becomes an omen of doom.
+The things of nature appear as the expression of a divine-demonic power, which during the day acquires the appearance of real things or animals like the sun, the wind, the water, plants and beasts.
+In the darkness of the night, the tutelary minds become “animas malas”, precisely the animal, so intruded and confused in the life of the farmer and herdsman that it turns into a disturbing beast and the lowing of the ox becomes an omen of doom.